afsalthaj/true-delta/README.md

 ## Override behavior ?
 Yes, we can override the comparison behavior.

-Under the hood, FindDeltaMeta (or Delta which in turn calls FindDeltaMeta) considers primitives to have instances of `Primitive` type class.
+Under the hood, `FindDeltaMeta` (or `Delta`) considers primitives/value-classes to have instances of `Primitive` type class.
 All that we need to do is create an instance of the same with custom equality operation.
-It is easy.. take a look at the example.
+It is easy and looks like this:

 ```scala